On this page

 - ancillary staff – for example administrative staff with limited child contact, chefs.

-Leaders and managers should apply a pragmatic approach to managing who is or is not a close contact when following the testing, isolating and quarantine (TIQ) process.
+Leaders and managers should apply a pragmatic approach to managing who is or is not a close contact when following the testing and isolating process.

 A worker is a close contact if they spend a cumulative period of 4 hours indoors, in close physical proximity and not wearing a mask with another adult who has tested positive for COVID-19.